Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Introduction

-Theorem \ref{th:bipartitefirstrepeat} is a special case of the above theorem when $q_a=1/q$ and $p_{na_i}=p_{ni}$, for all $a\in [q]$.
-Another special case of this theorem was considered by Selivanov \cite{selivanov}.
-However, the Rayleigh distribution was the only type of limiting distribution that was obtained in \cite{selivanov}, and the conditions of the result also seem to be problematic.
-Recently, Galbraith and Holmes \cite{birthday_discrete_logarithm} considered a very similar urn model and used the Chen-Stein method to determine the expected collision time.
-Theorem \ref{th:qcolorurn} extends these results to encompass the different limiting distributions that may arise, from which the leading order of the asymptotic moments can also be determined.
-Moreover, this general theorem can be used to find the asymptotic distribution of the running time of a class of algorithms for solving the discrete logarithm problem (DLP) that requires generalizations of the birthday problem.
-All existing efficient algorithms for the discrete logarithm problem are based on randomized schemes.
-As a consequence, the running times of these algorithms are random variables and they are compared based on their expectations averaged over all problem instances.
-Theorem \ref{th:qcolorurn} gives a technique to obtain, not only the expectations, but the limiting distributions of the running times of these algorithms (details in sections \ref{sec:introdlp} and \ref{sec:dlp}).
-However, it is worth mentioning that all our results, like those previously in the literature, about running times of DLP algorithms are based on the standard assumption that the pseudo-random walks performed by the algorithms are, in fact, actually random.
+Theorem \ref{th:bipartitefirstrepeat} is a special case of the above theorem when $c_a=1/q$ and $p_{Ni, a}=p_{N i}$, for all $a\in [q]$.
+Another special case was considered by Selivanov \cite{selivanov}, where only Rayleigh distributions were obtained as limits.\footnote{Selivanov \cite[Theorem 4.1]{selivanov} claims that $s_NT_{N1}$ converges to a Rayleigh distribution, whenever $\sum_{i}p_{Ni}^2\rightarrow 0$ and $p_{N1}(\sum_{i}p_{Ni}^2)^{-\frac{1}{2}}<c$, for some constant $c$.
+However, the second condition is vacuously true for all distributions, for any $c>1$ (since $p_{Ni}^2\leq \sum_{i}p_{Ni}^2$, for all $i\geq 1$, implies that $p_{N1}^2\leq \sum_{i}p_{Ni}^2$).
+This implies that $s_NT_{N1}$ converges to a Rayleigh distribution, whenever $\sum_{i}p_{Ni}^2\rightarrow 0$.
+However, Theorem~\ref{th:bipartitefirstrepeat} shows that this is clearly incorrect, since the conditions $p_{N1}\rightarrow 0$ and $\sum_{i}p_{Ni}^2\rightarrow 0$ are equivalent (see Examples \ref{exnu1} and \ref{exnu2} for specific counterexamples).
+A possible fix to Selivanov's condition is to assume that $p_{N1}(\sum_{i}p_{Ni}^2)^{-\frac{1}{2}}\rightarrow 0$.
+This would imply that $\psi_i=\lim_{N\rightarrow \infty}\psi_{Ni}=0$, for all $i \geq 1$, and by~\eqref{eq:qcolorsfirstrepeatth}, $\lim_{N \rightarrow \infty}\P(s_{N}T_{N 1}> r)=e^{-\frac{r^2}{4}}$, for $q=2$.} Recently, Galbraith and Holmes \cite{birthday_discrete_logarithm} considered a variant of the urn model in Definition~\ref{defn:nonuniform}, where the color selection probabilities change with time, and used the Chen-Stein method to determine the expected first collision time.
+Theorem \ref{th:qcolorurn} extends these results and characterizes the different limiting distributions that may arise.
+Moreover, this general theorem can be used to find the asymptotic distributions of the running times for a class of algorithms for solving the discrete logarithm problem (DLP) that requires generalizations of the birthday problem (details in Section \ref{sec:introdlp} and Section \ref{sec:dlp}).